umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/The-Umbraco-Cloud-Portal/index.md

 ![Edit Groups](images/edit-group.png)

-When clicking on **Edit Groups** you can create new Groups to sort your project in and create a better overview for yourself.
+After clicking on **Edit Groups**, you can create new Groups to sort your project in and create a better overview for yourself.

 ![Create Group](images/add-group.png)